OffsetMonkey538/RenderScale/README.md

 RenderScale allows you to change Minecraft's render resolution **separately** from the HUD elements.

-This is a fork of [ResolutionControl++](https://github.com/ModLabsCC/Resolution-Control) for 1.21.4, with added support for NeoForge.
+This is a fork of [ResolutionControl++](https://github.com/ModLabsCC/Resolution-Control), with added support for NeoForge.

 ![Comparison of FPS for each common render scale](comparison2.webp)